 Energy Efficient Cooling and Air Conditioning Tips

-Air conditioning and cooling is among the most significant inventions of our time.
-They helped make summer blockbusters and wartime planes and other equipment possible.
+Air cooling and conditioning is among the most important inventions of our time.
+They made blockbuster summer movies possible and helped boost production for wartime supplies as well as airplanes.

 Energy Efficiency

-Air conditioning systems are affected by other causes as well.
-High indoor humidity, the absence of maintenance and duct leaks, for instance, could all make your system be more demanding and consume more energy.
-Keeping up with routine maintenance and sealing duct leaks are easy steps to improve your system’s energy efficiency.
+Other factors can affect the efficiency of energy in air conditioning systems, too.
+Insufficient humidity in the indoors, insufficient maintenance and duct leaks, for example, can all make your system be more demanding and consume more energy.
+Keeping up with routine maintenance and sealing duct leaks are easy ways to improve the efficiency of your system.

 Commercial cooling systems are also susceptible to concerns about energy efficiency.
-These systems make use of a combination of split or packaged compressors as well as massive pipe networks to provide cooling throughout the building.
-They could also have steam systems, that require special maintenance to keep the pipes from becoming blocked.
+They use a combination of split or packaged compressors as well as massive pipe networks to distribute cooling throughout the building.
+They could also include steam systems, which require specialized maintenance to prevent the pipes from becoming blocked.

-Many of these large systems can also be controlled with the use of a Building Automation System, which integrates the heating and cooling systems into a single centralized system.
-Verde has assisted in optimizing the performance of the systems by offering retrocommissioning suggestions that have quick paybacks.
+A lot of these huge systems can also be controlled by an Building Automation System, which connects the cooling and heating systems into one centralized system.
+Verde has been able to improve the efficiency of systems by providing retrocommissioning suggestions that have quick paybacks.

-The global effort to curb the effects of climate change is heavily dependent on energy efficiency in cooling and air conditioning.
-Ultimately, we need to ensure that manufacturers introduce super-efficient cooling devices to market, and that consumers want these appliances.
-In the meantime we can take additional measures to cut down on our energy consumption and greenhouse gases emissions.
+The global effort to reduce the effects of climate change is heavily dependent on the efficiency of cooling and air-conditioning.
+In the end, we must ensure that manufacturers bring super-efficient cooling equipment to market, and that consumers want these appliances.
+In the meantime, there are other actions we can take to help cut our energy consumption and greenhouse gas emissions.

 Indoor Air Quality

-Indoor air quality can be a major health risk for many people who spend a large part of their lives inside buildings.
-Fortunately, there are many ways to improve IAQ that can help be a solution to common ailments like asthma, allergies, and fatigue.
+Indoor air quality is a serious health concern for those who spend a large part of their time in buildings.
+There are numerous ways to improve IAQ and avoid common ailments such as asthma, allergies, fatigue, etc.

-Particulate matter as well as volatile organic compounds and carbon dioxide are three of the most prevalent pollutants in modern office and home buildings.
-These pollutants are released into the air by various activities, such as cooking, cleaning, or smoking, and they can cause respiratory problems as well as allergic reactions.
+Particulate matter (PM), volatile organic compounds (VOCs), and carbon dioxide are the three most frequent sources of pollution in modern offices and homes.
+These pollutants can be released into the atmosphere through a variety of actions such as cleaning, cooking and smoking.
+They can trigger allergies and respiratory problems.

-Apart from the obvious health benefits, improving IAQ can improve the comfort of the home.
-A home with high levels of air pollution, for example, can smell musty.
-It can also cause irritation to eyes, itchy skin and a snoring feeling.
-Installing an air purifier as well as maintaining the HVAC system can help to keep these issues from happening.
-Also, make sure that you open your windows and doors for ventilation when needed.
+Apart from the obvious health benefits as well as the obvious health benefits, improving IAQ can improve the comfort of homes.
+A home that has high levels of air pollution, for example, can smell musty.
+It can also cause irritated or itchy eyes and a swollen sensation.
+These issues can be prevented by installing an air purifier, keeping the HVAC system, and ensuring that windows and doors are kept open to let in air as required.

-Ventilation is the most important factor that impacts IAQ.
-This can be affected by the weather, room occupancy rates, as well as the design of the structure.
-However, simple steps can be taken to improve IAQ by introduction of plants into the home and opening doors and windows whenever possible and ensuring that the HVAC system is functioning correctly.
-If you’re looking to take it a one step further, we recommend that you speak with a Comfort Specialist regarding an indoor air quality assessment.
+The most important factor that influences IAQ is the rate at which fresh air replaces the old air, a process known as ventilation.
+This can be affected by the weather, occupancy rates, and the design of the structure.
+But, a few simple steps can be taken to enhance IAQ by adding plants to the home opening up windows and doors as much as is possible and ensuring that the HVAC system is working correctly.
+If you’d like to take an even more comprehensive approach, it is suggested to speak with a Comfort Specialist about an indoor air quality assessment.

 Smoke Pollution

-While heat pumps and central air conditioners do a fantastic job of filtering out the majority of biological contaminants, like bacteria, molds, pet dander, and pollen, they’re not specifically designed to remove smoke particles.
-Wildfire smoke contains microscopic particles that can cause symptoms such as burning or itchy eyes congested nasal, runny nose, and coughing.
-They can also irritate your lungs and aggravate lung and heart conditions that are chronic.
-The invisible fine particles in smoke can lodge deep into your lung, triggering a range of health issues, including an increase in asthma, bronchitis, and damage to your heart and lungs.
+While central air conditioners do a great job of filtering out the majority of biological pollutants, including molds, bacteria, pet dander, and pollen, they are not designed to eliminate smoke particles.
+Wildfire smoke contains microscopic particles that can trigger symptoms such as burning or itchy eyes, congestion, runny nasal, and coughing.
+They can also cause irritation to your lungs and worsen chronic lung and heart problems.
+Smoke particles can cause variety of health problems, including bronchitis and aggravated asthma.

-There is no way to prevent smoke from entering your home through doors and windows especially in older houses with a lot of drafts and cracks.
-However, you can take steps to minimize the amount of smoke that enters your building.
+There is no way to prevent smoke from getting into your home through doors and windows, especially in older homes that have a lot of cracks and drafts.
+However, you can take steps to minimize the amount of smoke entering your building.

-Keep all doors and windows closed when it’s smoky outside.
-This can reduce the amount of smoke from outside air by 30%.
-If you can, place damp towels around the door frames and cracks to slow the flow of smoke into your business or home.
+Close all windows and doors when it’s smokey.
+This can cut the amount of smoky air by 30 percent.
+If you can, place damp towels on the door frames and cracks in order to slow the flow of smoke into your home or business.

-If your HVAC system has a recirculation mode, be sure to turn off the recirculation mode during smoke conditions.
-This will allow your HVAC to exhaust the smoky indoor air outside, rather than recirculating it.
-If you have ducts in your building which connect to areas that can have high concentrations of pollutants, like attached parking garages and loading docks, be certain to have these ducts separated from the rest of the duct system.
+If your HVAC system features a recirculation function, make sure to shut it off when air is smoky.
+This will allow your HVAC system to expel the smokey indoor air to the outside instead of the air being recirculated.
+If you have ducts within your building which connect to areas that could produce high concentrations of contaminants, such as parking garages that are attached to the building and loading docks, be sure to have those ducts separated from the rest of the duct system.

-The EPA recommends changing your HVAC filters much more often during smokey conditions to ensure they are effectively removing the toxins from the indoor air.
-Select a filter with the minimum reporting value (MERV), which is 13 or higher.
-These filters are designed to remove smoke and gaseous air pollution.
+The EPA suggests changing your HVAC filters much more often in the event of smoke to ensure they are effectively eliminating the toxins from the indoor air.
+Select a filter with the minimum reporting value (MERV) that is 13 or higher.
+These filters are designed to get rid of the smoke and gaseous pollution from the air.

 Supercooling

-Supercooling is an energy-saving trend that has gained popularity in recent years.
-It’s based on the idea that electricity costs different amounts at different times of the day.
-Most power companies offer “time of use” plans that offer different rates for off-peak and peak times.
-Supercooling allows homeowners to pre-cool their homes in off-peak hours so they don’t need to run their air conditioners during those high-cost summer peak hours.
+Supercooling is a green trend that has gained popularity in recent years.
+It’s based on the notion that electricity costs different amounts at different times of the day.
+In fact, most power companies offer “time-of-use” plans that offer different peak and off-peak rates.
+Supercooling lets homeowners pre-cool their homes during off-peak hours, so they don’t need to run their air conditioners during the high-cost summer peak times.

-This requires a thermostat with programmable settings that can be adjusted automatically.
-Even so, homeowners still need to examine their usage patterns for electricity to determine when their air conditioner will be the most efficient.
-Many homeowners save around 25% or more off their energy bills using this method.
+This requires a programmable thermostat that is able to adjust itself automatically.
+Even so homeowners should examine their usage patterns for electricity to determine when their air conditioner is the most efficient.
+This method can save you up to 25 percent on your energy bills.

-To supercool the home homeowners should set their AC at an lower temperature the following morning and maintain it for a few more hours.
-This cools the home’s walls as well as floors, furniture and fixtures, as well as the inside air.
-When peak energy-cost times arrive the homeowner, he or she turns the air conditioning on and runs it until it’s off for several hours.
+To make the house super cool, the homeowner sets their AC to lower temperatures in the morning and keeps it at that setting for a few hours.
+This cools the floors, walls furniture, fixtures, and furniture of the house as well as the air inside.
+Then, when peak energy-cost times arrive the homeowner cranks the air conditioning up and runs it until it is turned off for several hours.

-This strategy is successful because cooling doesn’t just mean making the air in the house cooler.
-It’s also about preventing heat from getting into the house through windows, doors and other leak points.
-It is crucial that homeowners double-check the insulation of their home and cover any leaky or drafty areas.
-It is also recommended to make use of window shades to block out sun, especially in areas that are exposed to direct sunlight during the hottest hours of the day.
-Also they should ensure that all doors and windows are sealed to prevent air from escaping during cooling cycles.
-Additionally, they should think about using smart thermostats that can help them remember to start and stop cooling at the most optimal times of the day.
-This allows homeowners to keep their energy bills low without worrying about forgetting to switch off or on.
+This strategy is effective because cooling doesn’t just mean making the air inside the house cooler.
+It’s also about stopping heat from entering the house through windows, doors and other leak points.
+It is essential that homeowners check their home’s insulation and insulate any leaky or drafty areas.
+They should also use window shades to block out sun particularly in areas that get bright direct sunlight during the hottest parts of the daytime.
+Also they should ensure that all doors and windows are sealed to prevent air from getting out during cooling cycles.
+Finally, they should consider installing smart thermostats that will help them remember to start and stop cooling at the most optimal times of the day.
+This helps homeowners cut their energy costs without worrying about forgetting to turn off or on the system.

 Explore More